Carl Langton

-Carl Spohn Langton (1920-2003) was an Australian rugby league footballer who played in the 1940s and 1950s.
+Carl John Langton (1920–2003) was an Australian rugby league footballer who played in the 1940s and 1950s.
 He played in the New South Wales premiership competition for two different Sydney clubs and was later a top-grade referee.

 Playing career

 Langton played rugby league for North Sydney for four seasons: 1942, 1944, 1946–1947.
-He then joined the St George Dragons for two seasons between 1949 and 1950.
-He won a premiership with St George, playing second-row in the 1949 Grand Final when his side beat South Sydney Rabbitohs 19–12.
+He then joined the St George Dragons for two seasons between 1949 and 1950, winning the Sydney Premiership with St George in 1949.
+Langton played in the second row as the Dragons defeated the South Sydney Rabbitohs 19–12.

+Retirement and Refereeing

 He retired from Sydney football at the end of the 1950 NSWRFL season.
 He later became a first grade referee.

+Later life and death

+Carl Langton later moved to Canberra where he eventually became a fan of the Canberra Raiders, a new team introduced to the Sydney Premiership in 1982.
+Langton was interviewed by ABC TV at the Queanbeyan Leagues Club during half time of the 1987 Grand Final in which the raiders played their first ever Grand Final, though they would ultimately lose 8–18 to Manly-Warringah.

 Langton died on 10 December 2003 aged 83.